 FactSet will bear the entire cost of preparing, printing and mailing this Notice and Proxy Statement, its proxy card, the Company's 2019 Annual Report on Form 10-K (the "Annual Report") and any additional solicitation material that FactSet may provide to stockholders, which is estimated to be approximately \$200,000.
 The solicitation of proxies will be conducted primarily by mail, but may also include Internet, telephone, facsimile or oral communications by directors, officers or regular employees of the Company acting without special compensation.
 If you hold your shares through a bank, broker or other holder of record and share a single address and same last name with another stockholder, you may have received notice that only one Proxy Statement and Annual Report will be sent to your address unless you instructed the holder of record to the contrary.
-This practice, known as "householding", reduces multiple mailings to your household and also reduces the Company's Investor Relations Department at 1-203-810-1000 or through the website at https://investor.factset.com.
+This practice, known as "householding", reduces multiple mailings to your household and also reduces the Company's printing and postage costs.
+If you have any questions or wish to receive additional copies of FactSet's 2019 Proxy Statement or Annual Report, please contact the Company's Investor Relations Department at 1-203-810-1000 or through the website at https://investor.factset.com.
 FactSet can also receive correspondence through the mail.
 FactSet will be relocating its corporate headquarters in December 2019.
 Please direct mail to 601 Merritt 7, Norwalk, CT 06851 before January 1, 2020, and thereafter, to 45 Glover Avenue, Norwalk, CT 06850.